MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 * Class attribute: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
   `this.outcome`

-This is a string indicating which [[solution|Data-Structure:-Puzzle#solutions]] the Puzzle has been solved with, if any.
+This is a string indicating which [solution](puzzle.md#solutions) the Puzzle has been solved with, if any.
 If the Puzzle is not solved or only has one possible solution, then this must be blank.
 In general, this does not need to be set manually. [[Alter Ego]] will automatically set this when the Puzzle is solved, if it has multiple possible solutions.
 This should only be set manually if the Puzzle should be solved by default.
 If that is the case, then it should match exactly one of the Puzzle's solutions.

 ### Requires Moderator